xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: Run-Time Interference.

    Run time interference imposes a 'store-restore' procedure on a mouth state.
-   The value of every register of the SCR is computed upon entry and stored in an auxiliary register.
+   The value of every register 'x' of the SCR is computed upon entry and stored in an auxiliary register.

+        A(x,i) := x from 'R(i,k)' for all states 'k' entering state 'i'

    The output recipe is simple 'restore all', that is, the value of a register is provided by restoring the restored value from the auxiliary register.

+        R(i) := { x = A(x,i) }

 The run-time interference is correct if and only if the entry recipes are correct.
-If the output of a recipe of a mouth state is correct, then all recipes derived from accumulation are correct.
+If the output of a recipe of a mouth state is correct, then all recipes derived from its accumulation are correct.
 This is so, since accumulation is deterministic, without any run-time dependency.
 To proof the correctness of run-time interference, the term 'horizon' is defined.

 DEFINITION: Horizon